-Department heads are responsible for ensuring that all used and/or unneeded hazardous chemicals, or articles irreversibly contaminated with these hazardous chemicals are disposed of according to the rules established by Randolph Community College.
+Laboratory Supervisors are responsible for ensuring that all used and/or unneeded hazardous chemicals, or articles irreversibly contaminated with these hazardous chemicals are disposed of according to the rules established by Randolph Community College.
+Generators of hazardous waste which is not acceptable for disposal are financially responsible for the proper and legal disposal of such materials.

-The Chemical Hygiene Officer and the department head shall ensure that the disposal of laboratory chemicals is in compliance with the North Carolina Department of Environment and Natural Resources.
+Randolph Community College and the Chemical Hygiene Officer shall ensure that the disposal of laboratory chemicals is in compliance with the North Carolina Department of Environment and Natural Resources.